-Dr. Alejandro Ayón is a renowned pediatric surgeon in Central America and holds the positions of Chief Medical Officer at IHC and Medical Director at Hospital CIMA San José in Costa Rica.
-One of Alejandro’s primary objectives as Chief Medical Officer is to ensure the highest quality in the clinical area and to maintain excellent relationships between physicians and our hospitals’ administration.
+Dr. Alejandro Ayón is a renowned pediatric surgeon in Central America and holds the positions of Corporate Medical Director (“CMD”) at IHC and Medical Director at Hospital CIMA San José in Costa Rica.
+One of Alejandro’s primary objectives as CMD is to ensure the highest quality in the clinical area and to maintain excellent relationships between physicians and our hospitals’ administration.

 He graduated Cum Laude Probatus from the Autonomous School of Medical Sciences in Costa Rica, holds Post-Graduation degrees and attended Residency Programs in Pediatric Surgery from prestigious institutions in the United States, including Mount Sinai Medical Center in Florida and the University of Virginia.
 He is a graduate of the INCAE Hospital Management Program.

 Dr. Ayón was the Chief Medical Officer in a JCI accredited hospital in Managua, Nicaragua.
 He also was the President of the Private Hospitals Association of Central America, Panamá and the Dominican Republic and has been, among others, a member of the American College of Healthcare Executives, the Pan American Association of Pediatric Surgery, and a Delegate of the College of Physicians and Surgeons of Costa Rica.
 Among his many awards and recognition for his outstanding work and contribution to the Central American community, he was acknowledged by the Managua Children’s Hospital, the Annual Meeting of Pediatric Surgeons in Vancouver, Canada, and by the National Health Council of Nicaragua.